Floyd County Property Tax Rate 2017 [Go To Different County]

 If your appeal is denied, you still have the option to re-appeal the decision.
 If no further administrative appeals can be made, you can appeal your Floyd County tax assessment in court.

-Most counties' Tax Assessor's Office is located in or near the county courthouse or the local county administration building.
-Your last property tax assessment will include contact information for the Floyd County Assessor's contact information here (opens in external website).
+Most county assessors' offices are located in or near the county courthouse or the local county administration building.
+You can look up the Floyd County Assessor's contact information here (opens in external website).

 Unlike other taxes which are restricted to an individual, the Floyd County Property Tax is levied directly on the property.
 Unpaid property tax can lead to a property tax lien, which remains attached to the property's title and is the responsibility of the current owner of the property.
 Tax liens are not affected by transferring or selling the property, or even filing for bankruptcy.
 Property tax delinquency can result in additional fees and interest, which are also attached to the property title.